GovTechSG/purple-a11y-desktop/README.md

 #### Desktop

-Defaults to 1280x720.
+Defaults to screen size of 1280x720.

 #### Mobile

-Defaults to the screen size of iPhone 11.
+Defaults to screen size of iPhone 11.

 #### Specific device